Table of Contents

 If you’re short on time and need to use canned products, choose low-sodium or no-salt-added versions.
 These can often be found alongside regular canned items at the grocery store.

-- Tomatoes – Use no-salt-added diced tomatoes or puree fresh tomatoes for a quick, sodium-free alternative.
+- Tomatoes – Use no-salt-added diced or pureed fresh tomatoes for a quick, sodium-free alternative.

 - Broth – Replace store-bought broth with homemade vegetable or chicken stock.
 Alternatively, use water infused with herbs and garlic.